allusive-dev/compfy/README.md

 Thanks very much for the support on this project recently, it really helps me stay motivated to keep working on it.
 Can we get to 100 stars on GitHub next?

+### Announcemens

+I'm currently working on updating picom-allusive to the latest upstream version of picom, being 10.2 I hope to have it released before the end of this year as update 1.0!

 ## What Is This?
 This is a fork of picom-pijulius which is avaliable on Nixpkgs and the Arch User Repository.